TheStatsProject/LMPW/content/mexican-migrant-labor-economic-impact.md

 });
 </script>

-**Key Takeaway:</b><br>
+**Key Takeaway:**
-<em>Immigrants contribute to federal taxes and payroll at rates similar to native-born workers.</em></p>
+Immigrants contribute to federal taxes and payroll at rates similar to native-born workers.

-<p style="color: #f0b90b;">From this contribution of the country's tax collection rates, we obtain the following distribution of the contributions that unauthorized employees generate as taxes.
+From this contribution of the country's tax collection rates, we obtain the following distribution of the contributions that unauthorized employees generate as taxes.
 Once the data on contributions made by American workers and citizens is obtained, the level of contributions from unauthorized workers living in the United States is estimated.
-The calculation is significant.</p>
+The calculation is significant.

 <div id="bar-gdp-contrib-unauth-2022" style="width: 100%; max-width: 800px; margin: auto; height: 450px;"></div>
 <script>